julieqiu/exp/librarianx/README.md

 For Go, publishing happens automatically when you push git tags. pkg.go.dev indexes the module automatically.

-## Adding More Libraries
+## Adding More Editions

 Let's add Access Approval to our Go repository:

 ```
 $ librarianx new accessapproval google/cloud/accessapproval/v1
-Created accessapproval/.librarian.yaml
+Created edition entry in librarian.yaml
 Generated accessapproval/
 ```

 ### Updating Everything

 Time passes.
-You want to update to the latest googleapis and regenerate all libraries.
+You want to update to the latest googleapis and regenerate all editions.
 This is common when googleapis adds new methods or fixes bugs.

 Update the googleapis source:

 ```
 $ librarianx update --googleapis
 Fetching latest googleapis commit...
-Updated .librarian/config.yaml:
+Updated librarian.yaml:
   sources.googleapis.url: https://github.com/googleapis/googleapis/archive/a1b2c3d4...tar.gz
   sources.googleapis.sha256: 867048ec8f0850a4d77ad836319e4c0a0c624928611af8a900cd77e676164e8e
 ```

-Regenerate all libraries:
+Regenerate all editions:

 ```
 $ librarianx generate --all